nealey/wallart/README.md

 This an art piece I have
 hanging in the wall of my house, with pixels crammed into a cardboard box.
+Newer versions use an 8x8 grid, in a 3D-printed enclosure.

 It doesn't display anything significant.
 The idea is to have something to look at if you're idle,